JorgeCori/MobileTesting/README.md

 ### App inspecting

-You now should be ready to inspect apps that are currently running in your AVD.
-Let's check again how to do it depending on what you installer
+You should now be ready to inspect apps that are currently running in your AVD.
+Let's check again how to do it depending on what you installed

 #### With UIAutomator (Java prior to 14/15)
 Once you have an app running in your avd, go to the Command Prompt and enter